-To view the latest data on the available wireless networks, click the Search button.
+To view the latest data on the available 5GHz band wireless networks, click the Search button in the Wireless networks in 5 GHz range section.

 To connect to a wireless network from the list, select the needed network.
 Upon that the relevant values are automatically inserted in the SSID, BSSID, and Network Authentication fields.